commutatus/awesome/domains/engineering/well-documented/conventional-commits.md

 Commits must be prefixed with a type, which consists of a noun, feat, fix, etc., followed by an optional scope, and a required terminal colon and space.

+Commit format should be <code>keyword(scope): [ticket-id] </code>

+Commit must contain Ticket id.

+If custom keywords are used keyword should be in a single word.

 Scope may be provided after a type.
 A scope must consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., fix(parser):

 A description must immediately follow the space after the type/scope prefix.
 The description is a short summary of the code changes, e.g., fix: array parsing issue when multiple spaces were contained in string.